Collegeville/CW21/GoalsFormat.md

 ### Format

 Due to the pandemic, Collegeville 2021 will be an entirely virtual event.
-As the diagram above shows, we are soliciting white papers, posters and teatime themes contributions from the community.
+We are soliciting white papers, posters and teatime themes contributions from the community.
 From these contributions we will build the detailed program.
 Details for submitting are on the [Contribute](Contribute.md) page.

 #### [Back to Main Page](index.md)